Fund EcoMarket

 • Carbon Impact: To measure this, we use the concept of ‘carbon avoided’.
 This examines whether the company’s products or services are better in terms of their carbon footprint than the alternative.
 From here we undergo further analysis to estimate whether the companies in the universe have products and services that avoid carbon.
 We work with Carbon Disclosure Project to help estimate carbon avoided where it is not reported by companies.

-Only companies which we believe the products and services avoid carbon and we can quantify that carbon is avoided are included in the universe.
-The ultimate universe consists of over 1,700 companies with a total market cap of US$14 trillion, distributed between the US, China and the rest of the world.
+We only include companies in the universe where we believe the products and services avoid carbon and we can quantify that carbon is avoided.
+The ultimate universe consists of over 1700 companies with a total market cap of US$18 trillion, distributed between the US, China and the rest of the world.

 Given that the universe is rapidly-evolving in a disruptive market, we have analysed several sectors that we believe will share similar characteristics.
 The key attributes we highlight for relevant cross-sector comparison and analysis include: